 - Tree roots (which will necessitate sewer pipe repair)

-Why Ben Franklin — The Punctual Plumber Guarantees
+The Punctual Plumber Guarantee

 - Punctuality: The Punctual Plumber isn’t just a brand, it’s a promise.
 Ben Franklin is the nation’s first plumbing company to directly reimburse our customers if we’re ever late to a job.
 If we fail to show up at our scheduled time, we pay you $5 per minute we’re late, up to $300.